Skin conditions caused by stress and anxiety

 Additionally, stress can be a trigger in certain types of hair loss, such as telogen effluvium or alopecia areata.
 There is small amount of evidence that stressful events can also cause the condition vitiligo, where pale patches develop on the skin.

-The short answer is: you can’t.
-There’s no way to prevent the physical impact of stress on your body.
-What you can do is get better at dealing with your stress, and managing the symptoms of your skin condition.
+Generally speaking there isn’t anyway to stop stress impacting your skin or any part of your body for that matter.
+But what you can do is get better at dealing with your stress, and managing the symptoms of your skin condition.

 Coping with stress